KiwiTrek/PANG/README.md

 - Created Player display (with no collisions nor animations)

 ## Bugs

+#### 0.4:
+- Player:
+  - Fixed animation bugs
+  - Added missing particles
+- Balloon:
+  - Speed.x works with the current code when it shouldn't, no idea how.

+                                   -It works, it just works ~ Bethesda

 #### 0.3:
 - Player:
   - Fixed the multiprojectile bug